joagre/ratatoskr/ideas/r.md

 h == a                  // true
 ```

-Above we only examplify with integers but all available types in R can
+Above we only examplify with arrays of integers but all available
-be stored in dynamic arrays.
+types in R can be stored in dynamic arrays.

-> [!NOTE]
-> Internally implemented with a double-ended queue (dynamic
-> array of continous memory).

-## Hashtables
+## Associative array literals

 All keys and values may have any type:

 ```
-[ "no" : 1.0 ]          // A hashtable literal
+[ "no" : 1.0 ]
 a = [ "a" : 1.0, "b" : "foo" ]
 a["a"] = "bar"
 a[42] = "baz"           // a = ["a" : "bar", "b" : "foo", 42 : "baz"]